sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 `sudo nginx -t`

 ### Configure Sandstorm's configuration files

 Specify HTTPS, and remove port numbers from the base URL and wildcard host.

-`/opt/sandstorm/sandstorm.conf`
+To do that, edit `/opt/sandstorm/sandstorm.conf` and adjust these lines.

 ```
 BASE_URL=https://example.com
 WILDCARD_HOST=*.example.com